Jaw Problems

 It is also possible you may find that at times of high stress and tension the symptoms may appear but then go away.
 If you experience any of the above problems even only for a short time you should be sure to mention them to your dentist at your next appointment.

 These symptoms may also be caused by grinding or clenching of your teeth, which may be something you are unaware that you do and often occurs at times of high stress or when you are concentrating on a task.
-If the problems are most acute in the morning, it may be that you are grinding your teeth in your sleep and do are totally unaware that you are doing it.
+If the problems are most acute in the morning, it may be that you are grinding your teeth in your sleep and are totally unaware that you are doing it.

 There are a number of different treatments available.
-Depending on the severity of your symptoms your dentist may be able to treat you or they may advise that you are referred to a specialist.
+Depending on the severity of your symptoms, your dentist may be able to treat you or they may advise that you are referred to a specialist.

-If your dentist suspects that your symptoms are caused by an incorrect bite they may advise you to wear a hard plastic appliance that fits over your upper and lower teeth and forces your teeth to meet in a position where your muscles are relaxed.
 For some people, this can give instant relief.
 If this is the case you may need to consider getting your bite altered permanently or it may be necessary to replace missing teeth with a partial denture or bridge to help provide your jaw with equal support.

 For a short time, it may be advisable for you to focus on a soft diet.
 This will reduce the pressure put on your jaw joint and when combined with corrective exercises and applying heat can help to reduce symptoms.

 If you are grinding or clenching your teeth at night, the dentist may advise that you wear a bite guard at night.
 This will help to protect your teeth from any further damage.
+A night guard can help to change the alignment of your teeth so that you can breathe more easily at night time.

 Counselling and relaxation therapy can also help you to become more aware of stressful situations and control tension.

-You are not alone
+Remember, you are not alone

 It is estimated that up to 1 in 4 people may have some symptoms caused by an incorrect bite, with both men and women being equally affected.
+It’s a very common problem, and it is also very treatable once we know what we are dealing with.

-So do not fear book an appointment with the dentists at Leigh Dental Centre and see what they can do to improve your bite today.
+So do not fear – book an appointment with the dentists at Leigh Dental Centre and see what they can do to improve your bite today.
 Call the surgery on 01702 472929 to book a consultation.

 Our blog